 Best vegetable garden layout planner apps to download

 Everything is so easy in this world of the internet.
-If you are a beginner and need some help mapping your garden, you should be aware of some available applications in the app store or the Google play store.
+If you are a beginner and need some help mapping your garden, you should be aware of some available applications in the Apple App Store or the Google Play Store.
 Virtual help is a good thing that will help you to go through the methods very easily.
 There are a few apps for your quick help:

 1. Armitage’s Great Garden Plants

 Allan Armitage, Ph.D., professor emeritus of horticulture at the University of Georgia, has created this app to help you out in every possible way.
-You might have to pay a few amount of money for experiencing gardening with the help of this extraordinary virtual platform.
+You might have to pay a nominal charge to experience the premium virtual platform.
 This application helps you to know about the right plant to adopt.
 It also suggests where and how you can put up a plant in your garden or indoors.
 It brings you closer to the knowledge of gardening, which can be just gained at your fingertips.
-The prevention of pests and how to restore your plants from the cost of the damage by the pests are all available on this app.
+Pest prevention and storage of crops are available in this app in detail.

 http://www.allanarmitage.net/dr-as-app-for-ios-androids (This is where you’ll get the above-mentioned app)